 SAT Math score range: 200 to 800 |

 Both methods have their unique benefits and are equally good with quantifiable benefits.
 There are a lot of times that many students could find appearing for their SAT exam challenging.
-Hence, it is always important for candidates to have appeared for as many SAT Mock Tests / SAT Practice Papers as possible to be able to self-evaluate their preparations and appear for their SAT Exam.
+Hence, it is always important for candidates to have appeared for as many SAT Practice Tests as possible to self-evaluate their preparations and appear for their SAT Exam.
+Understanding the SAT exam pattern is the key, followed by a good preparation schedule.
+Check out, How to Score 1600 on SAT?

 - ACT consistes of four sections, while SAT consists of only two sections.